BLOG

 for the sake of this demonstration we are using AWS Lambda, you may use any other externally triggerable resource

-In order to respond to an incident with incident actions in our kubernetes cluster, we need to create a Lambda connector and incident action for our Kubernetes alert source in iLert.
+In order to respond to an incident with incident actions in our kubernetes cluster, we need to create a Lambda connector and incident action for our Kubernetes alert source in ilert.
 The first thing to do is to create a Lambda function in AWS.
 For our demonstration purposes, I have created this repository, which contains a simple Lambda function with the utils to scale our deployment or statefulset.

 1. Deploy Lambda API